 Graduate Diploma of Adult Language, Literacy and Numeracy

-Master of education or Doctoral degree with an adult education focus.
+Master of Education degree with an adult education focus

 To confirm trainers and assessors have current industry skills, and that all training and assessment is delivered by people who are themselves competent practitioners, RTOs should ideally ensure that trainers and assessors are regularly exposed to industry workplaces and participate in workplace tasks.